Time Bokan: Heroes

-A robot sidekick created by Tenpei, he can appear pretty childish in both appearance and actions, but this is not always a hindrance.
+A robot sidekick created by Tanpei, he can appear pretty childish in both appearance and actions, but this is not always a hindrance.
 His power source is the winding key protruding from his back.
 Chorobo's features include also a flamethrower built into his nose, extendable limbs, and the ability to shock others with a significant amount of voltage output.
-(Although a robot, he's seen briefly eating cream puffs in the second episode.)
+Although a robot, he's seen briefly eating cream puffs in the second episode.